 Teaching as a career appeals to Ms Shanfari because it gives her the opportunity to help shape the future of young lives.
 She has been teaching mathematics in both international and UK based schools since 2007 and has thoroughly enjoyed her experience so far.
 She is looking forward to continuing in her role as a teacher of mathematics at the West London Free School.

-Ms M Stewart: Teacher of Art
+Ms M Stewart: Head of Personal Development Curriculum / Teacher of Art (on maternity leave)

 Ms Stewart studied Fine Art and History of Art (joint hons) at Goldsmiths, graduating in 2012.
 Since then, Ms Stewart has continued to practise as an Artist, working in painting and print making and exhibiting work across the UK.
 She also worked as an freelance Artist Educator running workshops in schools – this led her to join the West London Free School, originally as the art technician.
 Following a year in the role, Ms Stewart returned to Goldsmiths to undertake a PGCE in Art and Design, teaching across south London, before returning as an Art Teacher at the school in July.

 Ms Stewart enjoys reading and long cycling holidays when not making her own work or teaching!